 “SHE’S dying.”

-Niobis, shaking, sweating and paler than a ghost, looked like he might need his own services.
-Sweat ran down his neck, his eyes looked sunken and the lines of strain around his mouth did nothing for his appearance.
+Niobis, shaking, sweating, and paler than a ghost, looked like he might need his own services.
+Sweat ran down his neck, his eyes were sunken, and the lines of strain around his mouth did nothing for his appearance.
 He swallowed, which sent his Adam’s apple bobbing, and repeated himself.
 “She’s dying.”

 In front of him, Baphrem literally growled his refusal to believe it.
-The healer had just spent hours trying to heal Teil only to give them the worst possible news.
-It was a good thing there were witnesses because, healer or not, Baphrem wanted to kill the man.
+The healer had just spent hours trying to heal Teil, only to give them the worst possible news.
+It was a good thing there were witnesses, because healer or not, Baphrem wanted to kill the man.

-This couldn’t be.
-It just couldn’t.
 Baphrem refused to even think about the possibility.
 “She can’t be dying.
 She.
 Can’t.”

-The room was both cool and dark.
-Keeping with the rest of the healer’s hall, it didn’t contain a lot of furniture, just the bed, a couple of chairs, a side table and some plants.
-Teil was lying on the bed looking deceivingly peaceful under her blankets.
-Her eyes were closed, her wounds and most of her face covered by bandages.
+The room was cool and dark.
+In keeping with the rest of the healer’s hall, it didn’t contain a lot of furniture, just the bed, a couple of chairs, a side table, and some plants.
+Teil was lying on the bed, looking deceivingly peaceful under her blankets.
+Her eyes were closed, her wounds, and most of her face covered by bandages.
 There wasn’t a drop of blood, or an unsightly scar in sight.
 If someone didn’t know better, they might think she was asleep.

 “Niobis, you have to do something.”
-Baphrem gripped the handle on the sword he still carried a little harder to avoid strangling the healer.
+Baphrem gripped the handle of his sword a little harder to avoid strangling the healer.
 “You’ve got to heal her.
 She can’t die.”

-Behind him, Klias shifted slightly and the healer visibly flinched.
-Fresh sweat appeared on his forehead and his face took on a green hue.
-“B-Baphrem, I’m r-really sorry but I can’t do anything else.
+Behind him, Klias shifted slightly, and the healer visibly flinched.
+Fresh sweat appeared on his forehead as his face took on a green hue.
+“B-Baphrem, I’m r-really sorry, but I can’t do anything else.
 I really, really wish I could, but I can’t.”
 Panic-stricken, his eyes flew past Baphrem to Klias.
-He looked more than a little upset and the expression was too painful to be anything but honest.
+He looked upset, and the expression was too painful to be anything but honest.

 Baphrem turned towards the bed in agony.
 “There has to be something you can try.
 Something!
 For the love of the Mother Tree, you’re our head healer!”

 “Don’t you think I want to help her?!”
 Niobis wiped sweat from his forehead with a shaky hand.
-“She’s human and she’s dying.
+“She’s human, and she’s dying.
 Not only do I lack the training or the equipment to heal a human, I’m not even sure that her own doctors could help her now.
 She’s barely hanging onto life as it is.
 She could die at any moment.”

 Baphrem was already shaking his head.
-“We’ll take her…to…to a human hospital…We’ll…” His comment was cut off by a knock on the door.
+“We’ll take her…to…to a human hospital…We’ll-” His comment was cut off by a knock on the door.

 One of the aids pushed her head inside.
 “Niobis…”

 “Not now!”
 Niobis exclaimed.
-The aid’s eyes widened but the head didn’t disappear.
+The aid’s eyes widened, but the head didn’t disappear.
 Baphrem made a mental note to have that woman moved to cleaning duty permanently.

 “But her brother is here.”